amgiunta/netlify-cms-poc/site/content/_index.md

       tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-custom-blurb:
-  heading: This is a custom blurb
-  text: >-
-    Wow, looks like i really messed this up last time.
-Third times the charm i guess...
 values:
   heading: Our Values
   text: >-